Guess what local employees like most about

-Business Pulse Associate Publisher Melissa Vail Coffman said, “One of the perks of participation in the survey is that we’re going to provide a summary of anonymized responses from all employees who participated to their respective companies.
+Business Pulse Associate Publisher Melissa Vail Coffman said, “One of the perks of participating in the survey is that we’re going to provide a summary of anonymized responses from all employees who participated in their respective companies.
 It’s sort of a report card on how the company is doing, in the eyes of its employees.”

 Using a scoring scale of 10 highest-to-1 lowest, here’s what we learned…

 Flexibility & Performance Rank highest in Whatcom’s Best Workplaces

 Across the U.S., a popular and common practice among business media and organizations that deal with workplace satisfaction—such as headhunters, job-listing sites, and resume-posting services—is compiling Best Places To Work lists.

 Over the years in Bellingham and Whatcom County, we’ve seen favorable headlines on many companies, like FaithLife (dating back to when it was called Logos Bible Software) under Founder/CEO Bob Pritchett, FastCap under Founder Paul Akers, and T-Mobile nationwide.
 Sure enough, the aforementioned all showed up in various parts of the survey.

 We decided, what better way to generate input than by asking the employees?
 Responses poured in by the hundreds.
 While we never intended to select a winner, per se, we learned much about what employees value in running and sustaining a successful business, from startups to decades-old companies.